 1 - What are the first three indicators of preeclampsia?

 Aside from nausea and vomiting, other signs and symptoms include headache, right upper abdominal discomfort, and an overall sense of being sick or unwell.
-Even if high blood pressure is already present, it can grow quickly and unexpectedly.
+Even if high blood pressure is present, it can grow quickly and unexpectedly.
 It may also grow without displaying any signs or symptoms at all.

 2 - How severe is preeclampsia, and which is the most common?